brendanhasz/probflow/docs/math.rst

 This divergence between the variational and true posteriors can be broken down into the sum of three terms:

 1. the divergence between the prior and the variational distribution
-2. the expected log likelihood
+2. the (negative) expected log likelihood
 3. the log model evidence (probability of the data)

 .. math::